joeshull/what_the_fish_betta/README.md

 ## Classification Results
-Now that we've explore the data and our model, let's look at the results!
+Now that we've explored the data and our model, let's look at the results!

 ROC & AUC            |  Confusion Matrix